(Back to California Haunted Index, Paranormal San Diego)

 long, making a lot of people very ashamed of themselves.
 A fund was

 established to collect money for its restoration.
-Volunteer skilled
+Skilled

-workmen who had experience from working on the waterfront, began to
+workmen who had experience from working on the waterfront volunteered and began to

-repair the aging hulk and making other much needed repairs.
+repair the aging hulk, making other much needed repairs.

 Not only was The Star of India fully